Josh Groban: Early life and education

-Groban was born in Los Angeles to Jack Groban, a businessman, and Melinda "Lindy" Groban (née Johnston), a school teacher.
+Groban was born on February 27, 1981, in Los Angeles, to Jack Groban, a businessman, and Melinda "Lindy" Groban (née Johnston), a school teacher.
 His father is a descendant of Jewish immigrants from Poland and Ukraine, but converted to Christianity from Judaism upon marrying Melinda.
 His mother's ancestry is English, German, Norwegian, and one quarter Ashkenazi Jewish.
 His parents are Episcopalians.

 Josh Groban first sang in public when he was in the seventh grade.
 His music teacher chose him to sing a solo of "'S Wonderful" at the school's cabaret night, where he sang alone on stage for the first time.
 At this time, he was more focused on acting, playing Tevye in his high school's production of Fiddler on the Roof.
 In the summers of 1997 and 1998, he went to the Interlochen Center for the Arts Camp in Michigan, majoring in musical theater, and began taking vocal lessons.
 He attended the Los Angeles County High School for the Arts as a theater major and graduated in 1999.
 He was admitted to and briefly attended Carnegie Mellon University in Pittsburgh, intent on studying musical theater.
 Four months into his first semester, Groban was offered a recording contract and left college to pursue a singing career.